VladimirKalachikhin/inetAIS/README.md

 ## Features
 - Broadcast of AIS targets for one or more user defined points.
 - Broadcast of all known digitraffic.fi AIS targets.
 - Broadcast of AIS targets for current position.
 Position can be obtained from [gpsd](https://gpsd.io/), [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) or from [SignalK](https://signalk.org/).
+- Direct send data to [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY).

 ## Compatibility
 Any device/software capable of receiving NMEA 0183 messages via LAN.